Stainless Steel 304

 Stainless Steel Tubular | Stainless steel rectangular, square, and circular tubing |

-The use of series 400 stainless steel depends on several factors.
-It has a martensitic crystal structure and can be hardened and tempered through aging and heat treatment.
-Unlike other series of stainless steels, series 400 is known for its hardness, strength, and resistance to wear with grade 410 described as a general-purpose stainless steel while grade 416 is the first free machining stainless steel.
+The use of series 400 stainless steels depends on several factors.
+Some have a martensitic crystal structure and can be hardened and tempered through aging and heat treatment.
+Unlike other series of stainless steels, series 400 is known for its hardness, strength, and resistance to wear with grade 410 described as a general-purpose stainless steel while grade 416 is the first free machining stainless steel and grade 420 is known for its superior hardness.

 Grade 410 stainless steels have an 11.5% chromium content, which provides corrosion protection, a factor that can be enhanced by polishing, tempering, and hardening.
 It is referred to as a general-purpose stainless steel because of its ability to adapt to a wide range of applications.
 Common uses for grade 410 stainless steels are knife blades, scissors, kitchen tools, and firearm components.